SpikeHD/GlacierDiskInfo/README.md

 > [!NOTE]
 > Maintaining GlacierDiskInfo in a package repository?
 [Let me know](https://github.com/SpikeHD/GlacierDiskInfo/issues/new) and I will make a list!

+# Theming

+Themes are built in regular ol' CSS.
+The easiest way to build themes is with the assistance of devtools, which are only available when developing, so you may want to consider [cloning the project](#building).
+You can, of course, also just reference the CSS files themselves, located in the `gui/assets` directory.

+Example themes can be found in the `themes` directory.

 # Building